Canada

 The Walrus

-How closely have you been reading our online stories this week?
+How closely have you been reading our online stories this past week?
 Take The Walrus Weekly Quiz to find out—released every Saturday.
-The post Weekly Quiz: Shifts at Shopify, Future-Oriented Floristry, and the Pressure on Paramedics first appeared on The Walrus.
+The post Weekly Quiz: Pretendians, Poor Policing, and the Plight of Performers first appeared on The Walrus.

 Our Times